Da Nang Transport Guide for Indian Tourists: Using Grab, Buses, and Traveling to Hoi An (2026)

 Train travel can be used to arrive in Da Nang from major cities such as Hanoi and Ho Chi Minh City, as well as smaller tourist cities such as Hue, Phan Thiet and Ninh Binh.

-Da Nang train, often an integral part of Vietnam’s scenic railway network, offers travelers a unique way to experience the country’s central coast.
+Traveling by train allows you to experience the Hai Van Pass and the central coastline directly from your seat.
 Connecting various destinations, it provides not only practical transport but also breathtaking views of lush landscapes, pristine beaches, and vibrant local life, making the journey itself a memorable part of any Da Nang adventure.

 Here’s a breakdown of the available ticket types: